Why Are My Hydrangea Leaves Turning White? (7 Solutions)

 Distilled water is free of chlorine and other chemicals.

-Rainwater is also free of chemicals and is a good option for watering your plants.
+Rainwater is also chemical-free and is a good option for watering your plants.

 You can also let the tap water sit for 24 hours before watering your plant.